Rethinking Race Logo

 Pulitzer Prize winner and National Humanities Medal recipient Isabel Wilkerson

 As part of the week’s programming, the 2023 John S. Knight Lectureship will feature keynote speaker Isabel Wilkerson, author of Caste: The Origins of Our Discontents, held at the E.J.
-Thomas Performing Arts Hall, Wednesday, November 8, 2023, at 7:00 pm, followed by a book signing with Isabel Wilkerson.
+Thomas Performing Arts Hall, Wednesday, November 8, 2023, at 7:00 pm.
 Mark your calendars!

 Pulitzer Prize winner and National Humanities Medal recipient Isabel Wilkerson is the author of The New York Times bestsellers and critically acclaimed Caste and National Book Critics Circle Award winner The Warmth of Other Suns.
 A gifted storyteller, Wilkerson captivates audiences with the universal human story of migration and reinvention, as well as the enduring search for the American dream.